 Great Shearwaters breed on Nightingale Island, Inaccessible Island, Tristan da Cunha and Gough Island.
 It is one of only a few bird species to migrate from breeding grounds in the Southern Hemisphere to the Northern Hemisphere.

-No South Polar Skua this evening as we passed Bishop Rock lighthouse on the way back, we go again tomorrow
+No South Polar Skua this evening as we passed Bishop Rock lighthouse on the way back.
+We'll go again tomorrow.

 Day 2 Pelagic

-Today, Me, Dan and Neil spent the morning walking around St Mary's.2 Great White Egrets and 2 Common Rosefinch were seen.
+Today, Dan, Neil and I spent the morning walking around St Mary's.2 Great White Egrets and 2 Common Rosefinches were seen.

 Dan and Neil